UniversalPropositions/PriMeSRL-Eval/README.md

-# PriMeSRL-Eval: A Practical Quality Metric for Semantic Role Labeling Systems Evaluation
+# PriMeSRL-Eval

-This repository contains the code for the paper:
-- `PriMeSRL-Eval: A Practical Quality Metric for Semantic Role Labeling Systems Evaluation`
+This repository contains the code for the paper [PriMeSRL-Eval: A Practical Quality Metric for Semantic Role Labeling Systems Evaluation](https://arxiv.org/abs/2210.06408)

 We have our proposed evaluation of SRL quality and the official evaluation from the CoNLL2005 (span evaluation) and CoNLL2009 (head evaluation).
 We use an